AmmanVMS/dynamic-website-reverse-proxy/README.md

    - You can also contact @niccokunzmann in an issue if you like to use a domain named `my-community.quelltext.eu`.
    - Your community has a website e.g. `freifunk-potsdam.de`.
      They can setup `service.freifunk-potsdam.de` and `*.service.freifunk-potsdam.de` to point to your domain.
-6. Configure your gateway to update the IP address behind the domain name.
+6. Configure your gateway (the router at your home) to update the IP address behind the domain name.
    Your gateway usually has a dyndns configuration which you can configure.
    This will update the registered dynamic domain name once your provider switches your IP address.